salrashid123/tpmcopy/README.md

 ### Key Formats

-This utility encodes the key to transfer as protobuf
+This utility encodes the key to transfer as protobuf during the `Duplicate()` step

 ```proto
 syntax = "proto3";